ghazyayman/ghazyayman.github.io/index.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ghazyayman&layout=compact)](https://github.com/anuraghazra/github-readme-stats)

-I keep my heads straight up to my mission.
-Keep grinding cuz it's all about <strong>timing</strong>, at the same time i'm open to every opportunity and learn new things.
-I recently learn about business and management, read bunch of books about how money works.
-You can read the summary <a href="https://ghazyayman.github.io/blog/">here.</a> Hit me up if you want to work together.
+I keep my head straight up to my mission.
+Keep grinding because it’s all about <strong>timing</strong>, at the same time I’m open to every opportunity and learning new things.
+I recently learned about business and marketing and also read some books about how money works.
+You can read the summary <a href="https://ghazyayman.github.io/blog/">here</a>.
+Hit me up if you want to work together.

 [![GitHub Streak](https://streak-stats.demolab.com/?user=ghazyayman&theme=vue-dark)](https://git.io/streak-stats)